***Signing Bonus Available***

 - Ensures compliance with up-to-date customer Interface Control Drawing (ICD) requirements.

-- Ensures configuration control and management is maintained throughout a project life cycle.
+- Ensures configuration control and management are maintained throughout a project life cycle.

 - Ensures all systems engineering functions are completed by the project team as required by contractual obligations, including but not limited to, creation and maintenance of compliance, Verification and Validation (V&V) matrices Failure Modes & Effects Analysis Reports (FMEA) and risk management activities.